JetBrains/teamcity-documentation/topics/using-teamcity-as-nuget-feed.md

 ### Indexing packages published as artifacts

-By default, TeamCity will not add .nupkg artifacts published by builds into the project NuGet feed.
+By default, TeamCity will not add `.nupkg` artifacts published by builds into the project NuGet feed.
 You can select one of the following options:
-* to index packages published by selected build configurations only, add the [NuGet packages indexer](nuget-packages-indexer.md) build feature to these build configurations
+* To index packages published by the selected build configurations only, add the [NuGet packages indexer](nuget-packages-indexer.md) build feature to these build configurations.
-* to index all `.nupkg` files published as build artifacts in the project, enable __Automatic NuGet Packages Indexing__ in the __NuGet Feed__ section of the __Project Settings__
+* To index all `.nupkg` files published as build artifacts in the project, enable _Automatic NuGet Packages Indexing_ in the __NuGet Feed__ section of the __Project Settings__.
-* use the [NuGet Pack](nuget-pack.md) build step with the _Publish created packages to build artifacts_ checkbox.
+* Use the [NuGet Pack](nuget-pack.md) build step with the _Publish created packages to build artifacts_ checkbox.
-Besides, the `.nupkg` files indexing is performed by the agent itself while publishing build artifacts.
+An agent indexes the `.nupkg` files while publishing build artifacts.

 <note>

-Deleting a NuGet Feed with all its contents from a project will remove all [NuGet Packages Indexer](nuget-packages-indexer.md) features pointing to this feed.
+Deleting a NuGet feed with all its contents from a project will remove all [NuGet Packages Indexer](nuget-packages-indexer.md) features pointing to this feed.
 </note>

 ### Using NuGet push command

 To publish the `.nupkg` file into TeamCity NuGet feed during the build, you can specify the NuGet feed URL as a package source and the `%teamcity.nuget.feed.api.key%` value as a feed key in the following build steps:
 *  [NuGet Publish](nuget-publish.md)
-* .[NET CLI](net-cli-dotnet.md) with `nuget push` command
+* .[NET CLI](net-cli-dotnet.md) with the `nuget push` command

 ### Symbol Packages